 - Cloud-based: SAP S/4HANA can be implemented both in the cloud and on-premises to meet the different needs of companies.

-Integration of external OT/IT systems with SAP
+SAP Interfaces for integration of external OT/IT systems

 - BAPI (Business Application Programming Interface): BAPIs are used to integrate external applications into SAP R/3.
 They offer a standardized way of accessing and editing SAP data.